 This is a moralistic argument against not buying travel insurance.

-Well, this argument definitely has some merit, especially if you’re not contributing anything to the free healthcare systems that you’re benefiting from.
+The argument definitely has some merit, especially if you’re not contributing anything to the free healthcare systems that you’re benefiting from.

 But then again, what if you are happy to let foreigners that don’t pay any taxes towards your own country’s free healthcare system avail of it anyway, so long as they are happy to let you avail of theirs?